OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 Yes, you can follow [these instructions](office-365-developer-program.md) to join the Office 365 Developer Program and set up an Office 365 developer subscription.
 But even for vendors, this subscription is designed to be used _for application development only_.
 If you are not doing valid development activity, your subscription will not be renewed.

+### Is the Office 365 Developer Program available in my language?

+In addition to English, the Office 365 Developer Program is available in the following languages: Chinese (Simplified), French, German, Japanese, Portuguese (Brazil), Russian, and Spanish.

+### Is the Office 365 developer subscription available in my language?

+The Office 365 developer subscription is only offered in English.

 ## Support